Insider and the GDPR

 What is GDPR?

 |Data Breach (Article 33 – 34)||Responding to Data breaches and incidents||We fully commit to continuing to notify our customers and partners of any data incidents in line with our current terms of service and privacy agreements.
 We will keep investing in threat detection and avoidance technologies, and our round-the-clock incident management program to help you respond to security or privacy events.
-We are also currently improving our documented processes and will continue to train our company on adequate incident response procedures.
+We prepared a detailed Incident Response Plan and built a Security Team to comply with Article 33-34.|